pasha121/deckhouse/modules/030-cloud-provider-aws/docs/EXAMPLES.md

 ---
-title: "Cloud provider — AWS: usage"
+title: "Cloud provider — AWS: examples"
 ---

 ## An example of the `AWSInstanceClass` custom resource